 Making a payment can make you traceable.
-Even bitcoin, ethereum, or any other cryptocurrency can give an individual a chance to trace you.
+Even Bitcoin, Ethereum, or any other cryptocurrency can give an individual a chance to trace you.

-No matter, you’re getting something worth $10,000 in $1000, simply don’t pay on tor.
+No matter, if you’re getting something worth $10,000 in $1000, simply don’t pay on tor.
 It might be a trap, and most probably you’ll be scammed.

 5. Never stream online on tor

 Watching online streaming videos leaks your IP address.
 Always download and watch the videos offline.
-Also, don’t stream yourself on tor browser, streaming yourself requires a computer camera permission and any webcam can be hacked.
+Also, don’t stream yourself on the tor browser, streaming yourself requires computer camera permission and any webcam can be hacked.

 6. Never use mobile devices

-We know, tor browser is available for smartphones but never use tor to browse deep or dark web.
+We know, tor browser is available for smartphones but never use tor to browse the deep or dark web.
 Smartphones are still not good in protecting your online identity.

 Using tor via smartphones leaks your IP address.
 Always use the tor browser on your computer.